 What is the best advice you have been given ?

-A site specific, social engaged drawing, SSA Annual Exhibition, Royal Scottish Academy, Edinburgh 1 – 24 March 2012
+A site specific, social engaged drawing created for Society of Scottish Artists Annual Exhibition, Royal Scottish Academy, Edinburgh

 95 x 325 cm laser cut black somerset paper